Lucaas27/jobs-browser/server/README.md

 - Authentication will be using JWT/cookies
   - JWT and cookie should expire in 30 days
 - User registration
-  - Register as a "user" or "publisher"
+  - Register as a "user" or "employer"
   - Once registered, a token will be sent along with a cookie (token = xxx)
   - Passwords must be hashed
 - User login